zulip/zulip/templates/zerver/api/incoming-webhooks-walkthrough.md

 test Zulip's handling of that integration, you will need to record which HTTP headers are used with each fixture you capture.

-Since this integration-dependent, Zulip offers a simple API for doing this, which is probably best explained by looking at the example for
-GitHub: `zerver/webhooks/github/headers.py`; basically, as part of writing your integration, you'll write a special function at that path that maps the filename of the fixture to the set of HTTP headers to use.
-Most such functions will use the same strategy as the GitHub
-integration: encoding the third party variable header data (usually just an event type) in the fixture filename, in such a case, you won't need to explicitly write such a special function and can instead just use the same helper method that the GitHub integration uses.
+Since this is integration-dependent, Zulip offers a simple API for doing this, which is probably best explained by looking at the example for GitHub: `zerver/webhooks/github/view.py`; basically, as part of writing your integration, you'll write a special function in your view.py file that maps the filename of the fixture to the set of HTTP headers to use.
+This function must be named "fixture_to_headers".
+Most integrations will use the same strategy as the GitHub integration: encoding the third party variable header data (usually just an event type) in the fixture filename, in such a case, you won't need to explicitly write the logic for such a special function again, instead you can just use the same helper method that the GitHub integration uses.

 ## Step 1: Initialize your webhook python package